xrion/web-extension/skype-sidebar/README.md

-# Trello as a Sidebar for Firefox
+# Skype as a Sidebar for Firefox

 ## What it does

-Allows it to run [Trello](https://trello.com) as a sidebar on your browser.
+Allows it to run [Skype](https://web.skype.com) as a sidebar on your browser.
 <!--
 ## Screenshot